-Auckland is also the largest of New Zealand’s cities with over a quarter of the kiwi population living in the ‘big smoke’.
-So it can be overwhelming trying to choose a hostel when there are so many in the city.
+Auckland is the largest of New Zealand’s cities with over a quarter of the Kiwi population living in the ‘City of Sails’.
+So it can be overwhelming choosing the best hostels in Auckland, when there are so many hostels in the city.

 Hundreds of thousands of tourists descend on Auckland from all over the world in the peak summer season.
 And Auckland is often the most popular host city choice for most concerts, festivals and events.

-This can mean Auckland is mega busy and most of the best hostels in Auckland and other cheap accommodation is often completely booked up in peak season.
+This means Auckland gets super busy and most of the best hostels in Auckland and other cheap accommodation will be booked up in the peak season of December to February.
 So ALWAYS book in advance.